gueststar/nthm/CONTRIBUTING.md

 tree.
-The function `current_context` may return null for a so called "unmanaged" thread, which could be the main thread or any thread created in user code by `pthread_create` prior to their first call to `nthm_open`.
+The function `current_context` may return null for a so called "unmanaged" thread, which could be the main thread or any thread created in user code by `pthread_create` prior to their first call to `nthm_open` or `nthm_enter_scope`.
 A null context is not in itself an error.

 ### Pipe lists

-Because each node in the tree can have any number of descendents, it stores pointers to all of them in a pipe list.
-There are up to three pipe lists attached to each node in the tree.
+Because each node in the tree can have any number of descendants, it stores pointers to all of them in a pipe list.
+There are at most two pipe lists for each scope attached to each node in the tree, and at most two others common to all scopes of node.

-* The `blockers` list refers to the descendents that are still running.
+* The `blockers` list refers to the descendants that are still running.
-* The `finishers` list refers to the descendents that are finished running.
+* The `finishers` list refers to the descendants that are finished running.
-* The `reader` refers to at most one node whose descendent it is.
+* The `reader` refers to at most one node whose descendant it is.
+* The `pool` points to an entry in the global root pipe pool if the pipe is untethered or is a root placeholder.

 A pipe list is a doubly linked list to enable deleting any term given only a pointer to that term.
 Whereas the `next_pipe` field in a pipe